nfreear/leaflet.plugins/README.md

 <script src="path/to/Leaflet.a11y.js"></script>
 ```

-Then, set the `a11yPlugin` option when creating a map:
+Then, simply set the `a11yPlugin` option when creating a map:

 ```js
 var map = L.map('map', {